-- Companies should disclose how ocean sustainability forms part of their strategies, policies, and commitments.
-As applicable, this should include goals, targets, - performance against these, and action plans.
-Companies should disclose outcomes of their activities, products and services that may affect the oceans.
-For example, food and beverage companies could seek to disclose the end-of-life solutions for their plastic packaging. - Companies should disclose information at an appropriate level of detail, depending on its nature and sensitivity, for instance by geography, activity or product line. - Companies should be transparent about products and services that rely on healthy oceans, the source of their ocean-based resources - for example, the volumes, capture locations and species of wild-caught fish - and business sensitivity to future availability of these resources. - Companies should provide consistent disclosures to relevant stakeholders, where possible build on existing sustainability reporting or environmental impact assessments, and be in line with applicable internationally accepted reporting standards or initiatives.
+- 44 - Companies should disclose how ocean sustainability forms part of their strategies, policies and commitments.
+Where applicable, this should include goals, targets, performance against these, and action plans. - Companies should disclose outcomes of their activities, products and services that may affect the ocean.
+For example, consumer goods companies could seek to disclose the volume of plastic packaging used, the proportion of recycled content and the percentage of packaging which is reusable, recyclable or compostable. - Companies should disclose information at an appropriate level of detail, depending on its nature and sensitivity, for instance by geography, activity or product line. - Companies should be transparent about products and services that rely on a healthy ocean, the source of their ocean-based resources - for example, the volumes, capture locations and species of wild-caught fish - and business sensitivity to future availability of these resources. - Companies should provide consistent disclosures to relevant stakeholders, where possible build on existing sustainability reporting or environmental impact assessments, and comply with applicable internationally accepted reporting standards or initiatives.